Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 contain a given Psychtoolbox release, including the full source code.
 These are large, due to inclusion of the source code.

-More often you'll want to download the smaller zip file with the version number for only the Psychtoolbox standard folder (ie. without source code), e.g., something named like `3.0.19.7.zip`.
+More often you'll want to download the smaller zip file with the version number, for only the Psychtoolbox standard folder (ie. without source code), e.g., something named like `3.0.20.0.zip`.

 The "Assets" section of each Psychtoolbox GitHub release contains the download links.